RafaelOfEldor/devops-exam-2024/README.md

 # Task 5:

-Terraform is called "infrastructure as code", and it is called that for a reason.
-As opposed to microservices, the terraform code is the entire infrastructure of an application.
-Terraform manages the entire state

-## 1. Automation and Continuous Delivery (CI/CD)
+### 1. Automation and Continuous Delivery (CI/CD)

-When comparing serverless architectures with microservices, CI/CD processes face different demands due to the fundamental differences in how functions and services are structured and deployed.
-In a microservices architecture, each service is generally larger and represents a distinct, standalone piece of the application, often with its own lifecycle, testing requirements, and deployment pipeline.
-This setup allows for targeted CI/CD workflows, where each microservice’s pipeline can focus on the specific dependencies and configurations of that service.
-However, managing many separate pipelines, especially in a highly distributed system, adds complexity.
-Coordinating dependencies across these services and managing consistent versioning for each can make automation challenging.

-In contrast, serverless (FaaS) architectures break applications into smaller, highly granular functions.
-Each function in a serverless setup often has a narrower scope, leading to a more distributed CI/CD approach, where functions are rapidly deployed and updated individually.
-This approach favors fast iteration and makes continuous deployment easier to automate.
-However, because serverless architectures can involve hundreds or even thousands of functions, coordinating updates and managing dependencies across so many individual units can create significant overhead in CI/CD.
-Additionally, maintaining consistent version control across multiple functions introduces complexity that requires careful planning to avoid mismatched versions or unintentional downtime.
+**For microservices:**

+* Microservices architecture typically involves larger services, each potentially built with its own CI/CD pipeline.
+Changes to individual microservices require separate testing and deployment, which may introduce more complexity to the CI/CD pipeline but also provide more control.

+* Automation here is often focused on service deployment, orchestration (e.g., with Kubernetes), and versioning, as each microservice has a defined lifecycle and state.

+**For Serverless(FaaS):**

+* Serverless architectures, such as AWS Lambda, break down monolithic services into small, granular functions.
+With Lambda, CI/CD pipelines may need to handle deployment of numerous discrete functions.

+* Deployment of serverless functions can be highly automated, leveraging Infrastructure as Code tools (e.g., AWS SAM, Serverless Framework) for rapid deployment.
+However, maintaining version control across many small functions adds complexity to the automation process.

+* While serverless is well-suited for continuous deployment and experimentation, it requires thoughtful design to avoid “function sprawl,” where managing hundreds or thousands of functions becomes challenging.

-## 2. Observability
+### 2. Observability

 **For microservices:**